Škoda Octavia: Trim levels

 In the United Kingdom, the Octavia is available in these trim levels: Classic (now called S), Ambiente (now called SE), 4x4 (estate only), Elegance, Laurin & Klement, Scout 4x4 (estate only), and vRS.
-All models come with four airbags, electric front windows, air conditioning, central locking and antilock braking system.
+All models come with four airbags, electric front windows, air conditioning, central locking and anti-lock braking system.
 In some markets, including British and Czech, a version aimed to lower fuel consumption called Greenline is also available.
 As of September 2011, trim levels have been renamed to Active (Classic) and Ambition (Ambiente).

 Facelift

 A facelifted version was launched in 2009, after being formally unveiled at the 2008 Paris Motor Show.
 The modifications of the facelifted version include aesthetic exterior changes, mechanical changes, and interior features.
 Externally, the designs of the headlights and bumpers were revised.
 Some changes were made to the range of available engines and manual and automatic gearboxes, with the 1.4 TSI and 1.8 TSI engines and the seven-speed direct-shift gearbox transmission available for the first time.
 Inside the car, the stereo and steering wheels were revised, along with some of the interior trim.